QuSpin/QuSpin/README.md

 * return_state: (optional) when set to 'True', returns a matrix whose columns give the state vector at the times specified by the row index.
 The return dictonary key is 'psi_time'.

+* Sent_args: (optional) tuple of Entanglement_Entropy arguments.
+When nonempty, the enatanglement entropy is returned uder the key 'Sent_time'.
+At least 'Sent_args=(basis)' is required.
+  If not passed, assumes the default 'chain_subsys', see documentation of '_reshape_as_subsys'.

 ### **mean level spacing**